 With Carroll University’s pre-physical therapy program, your path to a Doctor of Physical Therapy (DPT) degree is quick and flexible.
 You can choose from a wide variety of undergraduate majors and, in most sequences, complete your DPT here in just six years.
 There are many reasons to consider earning your degree from Carroll University, including our program’s two-year board exam pass rate (2016-2017) of 99.35 percent and job placement rate of 98.61 percent within six months of graduation (2016-2017).

 The profession consistently ranks toward the top of the list in healthcare career opportunities.
 Positions are in high-demand and that is predicted to grow considerably over the next decade.

 At Carroll, you’re empowered to decide which approved major best fits your path toward a career in physical therapy.
-We offer ten majors that are approved for physical therapy direct admission students.
+We offer eleven majors that are approved for physical therapy direct admission students.
 Direct admission provides selected incoming freshmen matriculating directly out of high school with a guaranteed seat in the graduate level of the Doctor of Physical Therapy program (DPT).